Updated 30 July 2020

 DVI returned to where it belonged – to the computer world.

-DVI-A is meant for analog-only display.
-DVI-A provides a high resolution analog video signal.
+DVI-A is meant for analog-only displays.
+DVI-A provides a high-resolution analog video signal.

 You can use a DVI-A connector if you’re connecting a computer with a DVI port to a VGA CRT or an LCD monitor.